effekt-lang/effekt-website/docs/getting-started.md

 > <https://github.com/effekt-lang/effekt-vscode/releases/latest>

-Then in VSCode select
+In VSCode select

 1. `Preferences / Extensions` in the menu,
 2. `...` on the top right corner of the extensions menu, and
-3. `Install from VSIX ...` selecting the file you downloaded.
+3. `Install from VSIX ...` selecting the vsix-file.

+> #### Note
+> After installing the `vsix` file, you might be faced with the error
+>
+> "Couldn't start client Effekt Language Server"
+>
+> and need to set the path to the `effekt` binary.
+>
-After installing the `vsix` file, you might need to set the path to the `effekt` binary.
-For Mac OS and Unix users this probably works out of the box after installing `effekt` with npm
+> For Mac OS users this probably works out of the box after installing `effekt`
-(that is, once the `effekt` command is in your path).
-For Windows users, you might need to double check the path (it defaults to `effekt.cmd`, which can be found in `%APPDATA%/Roaming/npm`).
+> with npm (that is, once the `effekt` command is in your path).
+For Windows users,
+> you might need to double check the path (it defaults to `effekt.cmd`, which can
+> be found in `%APPDATA%/Roaming/npm`).
+Linux users should point VSCode to the
+> `effekt.sh` shell script, located in the npm install path.
+>
+> You might need to restart VSCode after changing the settings.

 With this setup the extension should start the server when an Effekt file is opened.

+### Workspace Folder
+For the language services to work, you need to open the project's root-folder in VSCode.
+In the case of this artifact, the supplementary material folder is the project-folder.
+Similarly, we recommend to start the `effekt` command (`effekt.sh` on Linux) in a terminal in the project's root folder.

 ## Effekt on Windows
+Generally, we recommend using `cmd` at the moment.
 If you want to use Effekt with Microsoft's [PowerShell](https://docs.microsoft.com/en-us/powershell/), there is a few things you need to look out for.